AzizDulaijan/RoboND-DeepLearning-Project/README.md

 loss: 0.0141 - val_loss: 0.0348

 ### Num_epochs
 At the start I was using high batch size, so it was unrealistic to run more than 5 epochs. but as I lowered the batch size I started increasing the number of epochs.
 I start with a high number at the beginning between 20-50 for two to three times.
-Then I run between 5-10 epochs to see if network stabled or not.
-I do that until I see the final results starts increasing.
+Then I run between 5-10 epochs to see if network stabilized or not.
+I do that until I see the final results starts decreasing.

 ## Scoring ##
 In my the run that I got the best score (0.41) I did trained the network twice, here are the two runs and its results:

 first training run: